 We enable YOU to do it right and to do it quickly and economically yourself, except for the machine work on barrels of course.

-Do the basics outlined below, THEN consider sending the barrel back to the factory if you are feeling lucky, or have me rechamber it to a longer cartridge so as to cut out the factory throat and permit me to cut a new, precision throat properly aligned with the bore.
+Do the basics outlined below, THEN consider sending the barrel back to the factory if you are feeling lucky, or have me rechamber it to a longer cartridge, where possible, so as to cut out the factory throat and permit me to cut a new, precision throat properly aligned with the bore.

 |Parts, accessories, tools Call Kurt Bellm 1.970.314.9901

 Barrel work and related technical questions Mike Bellm 1.541.956.6938

 |SHOTS Gunsmithing for work on frames and complete guns|